 - 1 cup Parmesan cheese shaved or shredded

 Start by adding a tablespoon of olive oil to your pan.
 Season the chicken breasts well with salt, pepper, and some garlic powder.
 On a medium heat, cook the chicken for 6 minutes on each side or until cooked through.

 In a mixing bowl add in the sour cream, cream of chicken soup, and creamy lemon poppy seed dressing.
 Mix well.

-Once the chicken is cooled, dice it and add it to the mixture.
+Once the chicken is cooled, dice it or shred it and add it to the mixture.
 Fold the chicken in well.